RrhythmSharma/BluetoothHomeAutomation/README.md

 ### Description
 A solution to control home appliances using a Bluetooth device(Android Smartphone).

-This repository consists of source code for an Android app as well as Arduino configuration.
+This repository consists of source code for an Android app as well as 8051 microcontroller code.

 ### Requirements
 1. 8051 microcontroller